wdporter/i-am-that-vuepress/37-beyond-pain-and-pleasure-there-is-bliss/readme.md

 **Q:**&ensp;“Without the mind” means ‘without thoughts’.
 ‘I am’ as a thought subsides.
 ‘I am’ as the sense of beïng remains.

-**M:**&ensp;All experience subsides with the mind.
-Without the mind there can be no experiencer or experience.
+**M:**&ensp;All experiënce subsides with the mind.
+Without the mind there can be no experiëncer or experiënce.

 **Q:**&ensp;Does not the witness remain?

-**M:**&ensp;The witness merely registers the presence or absence of experience.
-It is not an experience by itself, but it becomes an experience when the thought ‘I am the witness’ arises.
+**M:**&ensp;The witness merely registers the presence or absence of experiënce.
+It is not an experiënce by itself, but it becomes an experiënce when the thought ‘I am the witness’ arises.

 **Q:**&ensp;All I know is that sometimes the mind works and sometimes it stops.
-The experience of mental silence I call the abeyance of the mind.
+The experiënce of mental silence I call the abeyance of the mind.

-**M:**&ensp;Call it silence, void or abeyance, the fact is that the three — experiencer, experiencing, experience — are not.
+**M:**&ensp;Call it silence, void or abeyance, the fact is that the three — experiëncer, experiëncing, experiënce — are not.
 In witnessing, in awareness, self-consciousness, the sense of beïng this or that, is not.
 Unidentified beïng remains.

 **Q:**&ensp;As a state of unconsciousness?

 **M:**&ensp;With reference to anything, it is the opposite.
 It is also between and beyond all opposites.
 It is neither consciousness nor unconsciousness, nor midway, nor beyond the two.
-It is by itself, not with reference to anything which may be called experience or its absence.
+It is by itself, not with reference to anything which may be called experiënce or its absence.

 **Q:**&ensp;How strange!
-You speak of it as if it were an experience.
+You speak of it as if it were an experiënce.

-**M:**&ensp;When I think of it, it becomes an experience.
+**M:**&ensp;When I think of it, it becomes an experiënce.

 **Q:**&ensp;Like the invisible light, intercepted by a flower, becoming colour?